 Email & SMS

 Once you’ve decided on who your first audience is, then it’s time to look at creating the reopening marketing content.
 Let’s first put the focus on contacting clients already in your database.
-The best way to do this is through email & SMS (download our Back in Business email templates for free).
+The best way to do this is through email & SMS marketing, also available via your branded hair and beauty salon app (download our Back in Business email templates for free).

 Here are a few emails & SMS that you can create now: